labGISS/ISPRA-Deploy/README.md

               rule: Host(`monitor.labgis.di.unisa.it`) && (PathPrefix(`/api`) || PathPrefix(`/dashboard`))
         ```

-    - Check the users list at `http.middlewares.auth.basicAuth.users`:
+    - Check the users list at `http.middlewares.auth.basicAuth.users`

+        This users will be allowed to login into the Traefik Dashboard page.
 The default user is `admin:labgis`.

         Use [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) to generate new users: